Department of Corrections releases information about fourth recent inmate death inside Elayn Hunt

 The Iberville Parish Sheriff's Office said Draper was involved in a fight inside his cell with another inmate before collapsing.
 He was taken to a hospital where he died.

 The WBRZ Investigative Unit was the first to report on the death inside the facility.
-DOC did not release any notification about Draper's death until the following day.

 The prison says Draper's official cause of death will be revealed once an autopsy is complete.

 Draper is the fourth inmate to have an unexpected death inside the facility over the last month.
 Daniel Burton died on Sept.
 26, Kevon Matthews died on Thursday, Oct.
 16 and Michael Johnson died Friday, Oct.
 17.